Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Nueral Networks/Create Motion Sequences/README.md

    394                DataFrame.to_csv("...\DataBaseGeneratedByRNA\ NewAnimation " + str(L+1) + "-" + str(A+1) + ".csv", sep = ",", header = False, index = False, index_label = 'Node')
 ```

-The GAN model presented here, can develop [motion sequences](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Nueral%20Networks/Create%20Motion%20Sequences/DataBaseGeneratedByRNA), but this sequences are not similars to the [original motion sequences](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Motion%20Sequences%20Data%20Base%20Creator/Motion%20Sequences), you can change all the parameters used to buid and train the networks and also the optimizer algorithms, and try to get a better performance of this model.
+The GAN model presented here, can develop ["original" motion sequences](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Nueral%20Networks/Create%20Motion%20Sequences/DataBaseGeneratedByRNA), but this sequences are not similars to the motion sequences, you can change all the parameters used to buid and train the networks and also the optimizer algorithms, and try to get a better performance of this model.

 ```python
    395 if __name__ == '__main__':